Cheap train tickets to Leicester

 When people think of Leicester, chances are that the first things to come to mind will probably be either Richard III’s remains being found in a car park in the city, or Leicester City Football Club’s extraordinary Premier League title win in the 2015-16 season.
 Scratch at the surface, though, and you’ll find much more to the place.
 With a history spanning over 2,000 years, including being a stronghold for the Parliamentarians during the English Civil War, the city’s past is intriguing, and well worth visiting to discover more about it.

-Getting to Leicester
+Cheap Train Tickets to Leicester

 Image credit: marcoscisetti | Getty Images